starfrich/eth-beacon-sepolia/readme.md

 sudo ufw status verbose
 ```

+- Specific IP and Specific with subnet need to provider real IP, dont just copy and paste
 - Use strong passwords for your system
 - Keep your software updated regularly
 - Consider setting up TLS/SSL for secure connections to your RPC endpoints